Spal13/spal13.github.io/README.md

 The full repository can be found [here](https://github.com/Spal13/spal13.github.io).

+A video of this project in action can be found [here](https://drive.google.com/file/d/19B1MOBspGuQugUwJ9CemePyic-vluhUs/view?usp=sharing).

 ## Hardware
 ### Romi
 The Pololu Romi robot is the main hardware used in this project.
 Romi is a differential drive robot with two wheels powered by DC motors.
 It uses 70 mm diameter wheels and has a chassis diameter of 165 mm.
 Romi utilized a power distribution & motor driver combination PCB.
 The DC motors were integrated with quadrature encoders and operated via PWM.
 Romi operated off of rechargeable AA batteries in a 6S configuration (6 AA batteries in series), outputting approximately 7.2V nominally.